15 Best Portland Fall Festivals (Oregon) 2026

 1. Portland Dragon Boat Festival

 The Portland Dragon Boat Festival is an annual event that celebrates the Chinese Dragon Boat Festival.
-It is held on the Willamette River in Portland, Oregon at the Tom McCall riverfront park.
+It is held on the Willamette River in Portland, Oregon at the Tom McCall Riverfront Park

 Chinese Dragon Boat on display at the Oregon Convention Center